How Sleep Affects Productivity [W/ Tips to Get Better Sleep]

 #1.
 Find Your Ideal Sleep Schedule

 Finding the right sleep schedule is essential for improving sleep quality and productivity.
 However, that schedule differs for everyone; it depends on your chronotype.
 Our chronotype dictates whether we're night owls or early birds and influences when we’re naturally most productive.
+Some people, especially adolescents and young adults, may have delayed sleep phase syndrome, a condition that makes it hard to follow a typical sleep schedule.

 So, instead of forcing yourself into a schedule that doesn’t suit your body’s internal clock, lean into your chronotype and work during your most productive hours.